zorroblue/chitragupta/README.md

 # Chitragupta

-## He tracks your contributions to the MetaKGP Github Org!
+## He tracks your [contributions](https://wiki.metakgp.org/w/MetaKGP_Github_Contributors) to the MetaKGP Github Org!

+*Note: Please check the [MetaKGP fork](https://github.com/metakgp/chitragupta) for sending PRs.
+Further development will happen there*

 ### To run: